 Southsea seafront is just a short ferry trip away and also offers a huge range of exciting activities.
 An oceanarium, amusement arcades, museums, and an annual calendar of music festivals.

 Schools in Hayling Island

-The top-ranked primary school when living in Haling Island is Mill Rythe Junior School, which received the coveted ‘outstanding’ rating from Ofsted, is the best-rated elementary school.
+When residing in Haling Island, Mill Rythe Junior School, which received the coveted “outstanding” rating from Ofsted, is the best-rated elementary school.

-Living in Hayling Island also provides a number of good secondary schools.
+Hayling Island residents have access to a number of top-notch secondary schools.

 Both schools are rated as ‘good’ by Ofsted.